Katalin Bogyay: Awards and honors

 She is a member of the Athena 40 Global Committee.
 In 2020, on the occasion of the International Day of the Girl Child, Ambassador Katalin Bogyay has received ‘The Last Girl Leadership Award’ raising the awareness and championing the global fight against human trafficking and modern day slavery.
 The honor was awarded by Apne Aap Women Worldwide, an India and the USA based human rights organisation.
 She is a founding member of the Women for Hungary Club, an organisation that was established with the aim of making the family and career complementary and not conflicting factors in Hungarian women's lives.
 She is Honorary Citizen of the City of Mór In 2021, she received the Countess Antonia Zichy Award for her outstanding role in international diplomacy and community building.
 She has become member of the Hungarian National Commission for UNESCO.
+In 2024, she was granted the Ambassador of Art award, that was established by the Jövője Van Foundation.
+In 2025, Katalin Bogyay received the Athena40 Award in the UN SDGs Ambassador category in London, recognising her dedication and lifetime achievements in cultural diplomacy and her leadership in women's empowerment and gender equality.
+In 2025, the Széchenyi István University awarded her an honorary doctorate in recognition of her work, through which she has consistently championed the causes of peace, multilateral diplomacy, education, and the arts.